4ciemg/IEM-EQ-Guide/Measurement Databases.md

 Pros | Cons |
 :-:|:-:|
 **Very high quality measurements** | Measurements only available in PDFs |
-HATS-based measurement | HATS-based measurement |
+Some HATS-based measurements | Some HATS-based measurement |
   | Relatively small database |

 ***